 Welcome to Postcards from New Mexico!
-Three Sundays a month, I share beauty, stories, and culture from this region that has been my home since 2008.
+Two Sundays a month, I share beauty, stories, and culture from this region that has been my home since 2008.
 Please consider upgrading to a paid subscription and enjoy these benefits:

 A genuine snail-mail postcard from New Mexico!